Valuable information from industry professionals

 Get a demo of the product or even better get a trial account for a few members of the team who will use it daily.
 While getting a demo ensures that you as a decision-maker have confidence in the product, a trial gets you a nod from your end-users.

-A great way to further narrow down your final choice can be to get feedback for each product from your end-users.
-Objective feedback from end-users can help in the faster evaluation of products and in some cases, you might find a perfect fit for your team in the first go.
+A great way to further narrow down your final choice can be to get free feedback for each product from your end-users.
+Collect feedback from end-users using a good feedback tool can help in the faster evaluation of products.
+You might also find a perfect fit for your team in the first go without spending much time.

 Once you have lead-generation software that fits all your needs, budget and has been well-tested by users in the team it's time to negotiate pricing.